eleanorhealth/pair-programming-exercise/stories/1-count-unread-messages.md

 ## Feature Requirements

 1. Implement logic in `countUnreadMessages` so that it returns a number indicating how many messages are unread.
+2. Ensure the corresponding `countUnreadMessages` tests pass.
+No UI change is necessary for this story.